-- Instructing, lecturing or training: each unique, non-repetitive session = 1 unit;
+Instructing, lecturing or training: each unique, non-repetitive session presented: 30 minutes of presentation time = 0.25 unit;

-- SQA, SQA Chapter and other relevant professional organizations' Mentoring Programs (Mentors, Mentees and Peer Partners): each mentoring partnership = 2 units; maximum allowable units from mentoring per year = 4 units.
+SQA, SQA Chapter and other relevant professional organizations' Mentoring Programs (Mentors, Mentees and Peer Partners): each mentoring partnership = 2 units; maximum allowable units from mentoring per year = 4 units; and

 There are some special considerations for dual registrants, meaning individuals who have earned both the RQAP-GLP and RQAP-GCP designation.
 The policies for dual registrants are as follows:

 - Two separate applications and fees are required.

 - Of the required 6 GLP + 6 GCP discipline specific units, GCP units may be used as non-GLP and GLP units may be used as non-GCP units for a total of 12 units.
 During a re-registration cycle, 6 units of each will provide sufficient credit for both registrations.

 - The same units cannot be used for discipline-specific credit for both disciplines (e.g., one meeting cannot be used for both GLP and GCP units).

 - Non-discipline-specific units can be used for both re-registrations.

 In summary, a dual registrant can use the same 12 units to re-register for both programs provided 6 units are GLP-specific and 6 units are GCP-specific and all units were earned in the appropriate three-year time frame for the designation being re-registered.

 If desired, a Dual Registrant may synchronize his/her re-registration due dates so that both credentials are due for re-registration in the same year.
 In order to synchronize due dates, the Registrant shall follow these procedures: